adcybulski/adcybulski.github.io/_pages/cv.md

 Education
 ======
+* B.A. in English & History, Wilfrid Laurier University, 2007
-* B.S. in GitHub, GitHub University, 2012
+* M.A. in History, Wilfrid Laurier University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.I. in Information Studies, University of Toronto, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Innformation Studies, University of Toronto, 2020 (expected)

 Work experience
 ======